festino-mc-plugins/ClickableLinks/README.md

 Other pages: [Spigot](https://www.spigotmc.org/resources/clickablelinks.105786/)

-Note: Bukkit removed this feature in 1.19.
+<b>Note</b>: Bukkit removed this feature in [1.19.1](https://www.minecraft.net/ru-ru/article/minecraft-1-19-1-pre-release-6).
 Therefore, use this plugin only on Bukkit/Spigot/Paper 1.19+ servers, but on 1.18- it can also be useful due to link underlining and supported link formats.

 Later, the original Bukkit code was found [here](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/craftbukkit/browse/src/main/java/org/bukkit/craftbukkit/util/CraftChatMessage.java).
 It has some issues: no URL-escaping, only latin letters in domains, invalid IPv4, TLD of length 2-4(no .museum or .vodka).
 These issues probably were inherited from the [vanilla parser 1.5.x-1.6.x](https://bugs.mojang.com/browse/MC-18898).